Nikon D200 vs D3400

-The Nikon D200 and the Nikon D3400 are two digital cameras that were announced, respectively, in November 2005 and August 2016.
+The Nikon D200 and the Nikon D3400 are two digital cameras that were officially introduced, respectively, in November 2005 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D200 has a resolution of 10 megapixel, whereas the D3400 provides 24 MP.
+The D200 has a resolution of 10 megapixels, whereas the D3400 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (27 percent) than the Nikon D200.
 Moreover, the D3400 is substantially lighter (52 percent) than the D200.
 It is worth mentioning in this context that the D200 is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.